buetow/puppet-modules/jail/README.md

 Depending on the jail's type there is additional stuff done with a newly created jail, such as bootstrapping etc.  Everything is done via the 'new style' jail configuration file jail.conf.

 Currently there are only the jail types 'debian_kfreebsd' and 'freebsd' implemented.
 Other types might be implemented after I (or you) need them.
-But it's possible just to prepare jails (creating the configs and the correct mountpoints) by specifying no type (internal type noop).
+But it's possible just to prepare jails (creating the configs and the correct mountpoints) by specifying no type (internal type nooper).

 =======